bhumika25bai10951-coder/Smart-Electricity-Billing-and-Consumer-Management-System/README.md

-# Smart-Electricity-Billing-and-Consumer-Management-System
+ Smart-Electricity-Billing-and-Consumer-Management-System
-# ⚡ Electricity Bill Management System
+ Electricity Bill Management System

-## 📌 Project Overview
+Project Overview

-The **Electricity Bill Management System** is a simple Java-based console application designed to calculate and manage electricity bills.
+The "Smart Electricity Billing and Consumer Management System" is a simple Java-based console application designed to calculate and manage electricity bills.

 The main purpose of this project is to make electricity bill calculation easier and reduce manual calculation errors.
 The system takes customer details and meter readings as input, calculates the electricity units consumed, generates the bill, and displays the payment status.

-This project is developed using **Java and Object-Oriented Programming (OOP)** concepts.
+This project is developed using "Java and Object-Oriented Programming (OOP)" concepts.

----

-## 🎯 Problem Statement
+Problem Statement:
 Manual electricity bill calculation requires maintaining customer information, calculating consumed units, applying different electricity rates, and calculating the final bill amount.
 Doing these calculations manually can take time and may result in errors.
 This project provides a simple computerized solution where customer details and meter readings are entered into the system, and the electricity bill is automatically calculated.

----

-## 🎯 Objectives
+Objectives

 The main objectives of this project are:
 * To automate electricity bill calculation.
 * To store and display customer details.
 * To calculate electricity units from meter readings.